Distributed Safe Learning and Planning for Multi-robot Systems: Distributed safe learning and planning

-A graphical illustration of \textsf{OCA} is shown in Figure \ref{fig:graph: oca}.
-The square denotes the obstacle and the intersections on the grid denote the states on the discrete state space $\mathcal{X}_p$.
+A graphical illustration of \textsf{OCA} is shown in Fig. \ref{fig:graph: oca}.
+The square denotes the obstacle, and the intersections on the grid denote the states on discretized state space $\mathcal{X}_{p_k}$ for some $k$.
 The triangle states are unsafe.
-The arrows show the state transitions given the control input, which is the \textsf{FR} procedure.
-Starting from Figure \ref{fig: graph 1}, the one-step forward reachability sets of state $B$ under all the control inputs, $u1$, $u2$ and $u3$, have intersections with the obstacle, and hence these are unsafe control inputs and removed from state $B$.
-Since there is no more (safe) control input left for state $B$, i.e., $\mathcal{U}_{p_k}^{[i]}(\textrm{state }B)=\emptyset$, it is labeled as unsafe as in Figure \ref{fig: graph 2}.
+The arrows show the state transitions given the control inputs, and the blue circles represent the corresponding one-step forward set $\textsf{FR}_k^{[i]}$.
+Starting from Fig. \ref{fig: graph 1}, the one-step forward sets of state $B$ under all the control inputs, $u1$, $u2$ and $u3$, have intersections with the obstacle, and hence these are unsafe control inputs and removed from state $B$.
+Since there is no (safe) control input left for state $B$, i.e., $\mathcal{U}_{p_k}^{[i]}(\textrm{state }B)=\emptyset$, it is labeled as unsafe as in Fig. \ref{fig: graph 2}.
 Since state $B$ is unsafe, control input $u_2$ is removed from state $A$.
-This gives Figure \ref{fig: graph 3}, where state $A$ is safe with control inputs $u_1$ and $u_3$, and state $A$ is in the sets $\textsf{BR}^{[i]}(\textrm{state }D, u_3)$ and $\textsf{BR}^{[i]}(\textrm{state }C, u_1)$.
+This gives Fig. \ref{fig: graph 3}, where state $A$ is safe with control inputs $u_1$ and $u_3$, and state $A$ belongs to the one-step backward sets $\textsf{BR}^{[i]}_k(\textrm{state }D, u_3)$ and $\textsf{BR}^{[i]}_k(\textrm{state }C, u_1)$.